pashtari/factorizer/README.md

 ## Train
-To train a model from terminal:
+To train a model from the terminal:

 ```bash
 cd ./bin